Please be patient while the images are loading - it is worth the wait ...

 21. Red, with an elongated cream centre panel containing hand-coloured transfer-printed floral decoration.

 22. Pale green, cream panel with hand-painted kingfisher perched in reed bed.
 Reverse shows kingfisher in flight with dragonfly.
 One of a pair.

 23. Second of pair 22, showing reverse.

 24. Deep cobalt blue, centre panel with transfer-printed floral pattern.

 25. Rich cranberry red, centre panel with similar floral pattern to 24 and gilt edging.
 One of a pair.

 26. Similar to 25, but in pale blue, with centre panel having the same floral design as 21.
 One of a pair.

 27. Salmon pink with 4 vertical stripes forming into diamonds containing yellow flower pattern and bounded by raised blue enamel dots in upper section.
 Yellow banding around top and bottom, with traces of gold rococo pattern on the pink stripes.
+Probably from the Chelsea pottery.
 One of a set of three.

 28. Cranberry red with abstract hop bine and leaf design in white.
 One of a pair.

 29. Blue on white willow pattern.
 Virtually identical to 1, but ink more heavily applied with some consequential loss of detail.